dspani/covid19/README.md

 # Covid 19 updates
 ## Goals:
 > The goals of this project were for us to gain knowledge in the cloud while providing a relevant and useful service.
-> We also wanted to provide current information on the growing epidemic so people can acknowledge the danger that is the coronavirus.
+> We wanted to provide current information on the growing epidemic and every once a day, showed official information through the easy and simple notifications emails or/and text messages so people can acknowledge the danger that is the coronavirus.
 >

 ## Desired User Experience: